Saturday 19 July 2014

 ‘Yep.
 Let’s do this.
 I’ve got your back, Greg.’

-Carter pushed the door open wider, allowing a bean of light to flood the entrance corridor.
+Carter pushed the door open wider, allowing a beam of light to flood the entrance corridor.
 Seven or eight bodies lay askew against the walls, parts of them missing but all of them dead.

 ‘Jesus, the fucking stench.’
 Carter gagged on the smell.
 Mason, unable to exercise the level of control that Carter had, vomited on his own shoes.